cannlytics/cannlytics/data/archive/cannabis_tests/README.md

 ### Dataset Summary

-This dataset is a collection of public cannabis lab test results parsed by [`CoADoc`](https://github.com/cannlytics/cannlytics/tree/main/cannlytics/data/coas), a certificate of analysis (COA) parsing tool.
+This dataset is a collection of public cannabis lab test results.

 ## Dataset Structure